glemos-model/GLEMOS/README.md

 This sample dataset allows to test only the basic research functionality of the model.
 Generally, GLEMOS allows application on different geographical scales with various spatial resolutions.
 The base model grid on a global scale has horizontal resolution 1°×1°.
 The standard regional model domain covers the EMEP region (30°N-82°N, 30°W-90°E) with a spatial grid that has a changeable resolution down to 0.1°×0.1°.
 In addition, a variety of smaller domains can be used for national scale case studies.
 MSC-E suggest users prepare input data for their research tasks themselves in a format similar to provided sample.
 MSC-E is ready to provide users with advice and assistance.

-The sample dataset that comes this the model covers a short time period (January 2020) and is an example of input data for the model.
+The sample dataset that comes with the model covers a short time period (January 2020) and is an example of input data for the model.
 It includes data for monthly modeling of Hg, Cd, Pb and BaP on global 1°x1° and on regional 04°x04° scales (the regional domain covers the EMEP region).
-Detailed description of these data as well as instructions for organizing local storage can be found in the chapter 5 of the GLEMOS User Manual.

-## Configuring of model runs

-Simulation management and configuration as well as the desctiption of main features can be found in sections 6 and 1 of the GLEMOS User Manual, respectively.

-## The output structure

-The model supports output in netcdf4 and txt formats.
-More information can be found in section 7.2 of the GLEMOS User Manual.

 ## Citation

-GLEMOS/MSC-E (2022) Global EMEP Multi-media Modeling System (GLEMOS). https://www.msceast.org/j-stuff/glemos
+GLEMOS/MSC-E (2025) Global EMEP Multi-media Modeling System (GLEMOS). https://github.com/glemos-model/GLEMOS

 ## References